High times as US seniors join cannabis craze | Malay Mail

 Another study found a 71-per cent increase in marijuana use among adults aged 50 and older between 2006 and 2016.

-In California, one of 29 US states to have legalised marijuana for medical use, the industry is projected to raise US$6.5 billion (RM26.2 billion) in sales statewide by 2020.
+In California, one of 29 US states to have legalised marijuana for medical use, the industry is projected to raise US$6.5 billion in sales statewide by 2020.

 Experts say the older crowd is turning to the drug to treat a host of ailments — from arthritis to neuropathy, insomnia and chronic pain — and to avoid the side-effects associated with prescription drugs, including opioids.